What to do in case of a British Airways flight delay?

 How much compensation are you entitled to for your BA delay?

-For flights under 1,500 km, passengers are entitled to BA compensation of €250.
+For flights under 1,500 km, passengers are entitled to British Airways compensation of €250.
 If the flight distance was between 1,500 and 3,500 km, air passengers can claim €400.
 This is also the maximum amount that passengers can receive on intra-EU flights, regardless of distance.
-Finally, if your flight was longer than 3,500 km, you could claim up to €600 for your British Airways flight delay.
+Finally, if the distance was longer than 3500km, for example your flight departed from an EU airport and landed outside Europe, then you could claim up to €600 for your British Airways flight delay.

 |€ 250||€ 400||€ 600|